wagtail/bakerydemo/readme.md

 Note we do _not_ recommend using this project to start your own site - the demo is intended to be a springboard to get you started.
 Feel free to copy code from the demo into your own project.

+### Wagtail Features Demonstrated in This Demo

+This demo is aimed primarily at developers wanting to learn more about the internals of Wagtail, and assumes you'll be reading its source code.
+After browsing the features, pay special attention to code we've used for:

+-   Dividing a project up into multiple apps
+-   Custom content models and "contexts" in the "breads" and "locations" apps
+-   A typical weblog in the "blog" app
+-   Example of using a "base" app to contain misc additional functionality (e.g. Contact Form, About, etc.)
+-   "StandardPage" model using mixins borrowed from other apps
+-   Example of customizing the Wagtail Admin via _wagtail_hooks_
+-   Example of using the Wagtail "snippets" system to represent bread categories, countries and ingredients
+-   Example of a custom "Galleries" feature that pulls in images used in other content types in the system
+-   Example of creating ManyToMany relationships via the Ingredients feature on BreadPage
+-   Lots more

 **Document contents**

 - [Installation](#installation)